 The Port of Liverpool became the treasured link with the Free World – America.
 The vast dock complex along the Mersey waterfront was strategically perfect for convoy assembly.
 Combined Operations, responsible for control of the Western Approaches, was moved in l941 from Plymouth to Derby House, known locally as “The Citadel”.
 This move was instigated personally by Winston Churchill.

 The Cunarder Queens – Queen Mary & Queen Elizabeth were both requisitioned as troop ships to carry American GIs to Britain.
 These huge liners had been built to compete for the fastest crossing Blue Ribbon.

 With such extraordinary speed, these ships travelled alone, without convoy protection.
-In fact, it was often found that warships struggled to match their pace.
+In fact, warships often struggled to match their pace.

 Major Fleet Actions took place to maintain the maritime supremacy of the Royal Navy.
 The breakout of the Bismarck in May 1941 caused major disruption to convoys and the order went out to sink this ship “at all costs”.
 A combined action of the Home Fleet from Scapa Flow in the Orkneys with Force H from Gibraltar achieved the demanded outcome.